-Hydrogen is a non-toxic and – even though we refer to it as green hydrogen – it is a colourless gas which is the most abundant element.
-It’s estimated that 90% of all atoms are hydrogen atoms, comprising around three quarters of the total mass in the universe.
+Hydrogen is a non-toxic colourless gas, even when it’s referred to as green hydrogen.
+It’s the most abundant element – it’s estimated that 90% of all atoms are hydrogen atoms, comprising around three quarters of the total mass in the universe.

 How is hydrogen generated?

 There are no natural hydrogen deposits on earth, it has to be extracted from other compounds by a chemical process.
 The vast majority of industrial hydrogen is currently produced from natural gas through a process known as steam methane reforming or SMR.
 Producing hydrogen in this way is sometimes referred to as brown or grey or even blue hydrogen!
 Hydrogen can also be produced by the electrolysis of water (using an electric current to break water, H2O, into its component elements of hydrogen and oxygen).
 If this electric current is produced by a renewable source (e.g. Solar PV or a wind turbine), the clean hydrogen produced is known as green hydrogen.

 Steam methane reforming (SMR) reacts the methane in natural gas with high-temperature steam in the presence of a catalyst.
 This produces hydrogen, and ultimately carbon dioxide, CO2.
 As natural gas is relatively cheap, the hydrogen produced is also relatively cheap.
 However, the standard SMR process has the considerable disadvantage of releasing large quantities of CO2 into the atmosphere, CO2 is well known to be a highly significant greenhouse gas.
 It’s less well known that methane itself has a global warming potential that is 85 times higher that CO2, so any small gas leakage of methane from its source and on through the process is also a significant contributor to climate change.
 The unlimited production of hydrogen using SMR is a major issue in our attempts to avoid climate disaster.

 Carbon Capture and Storage – CCS